2016–17 Southern Thailand floods: Military, Government and NGOs

-Much of the flood water was drained, and relief activities in impacted regions were carried out owing to the combined efforts of the military, government, and non-governmental organizations (NGOs) operating in the sector.
+Relief activities in impacted regions were carried out owing to the combined efforts of the military, government, and non-governmental organizations (NGOs) operating in the various sectors once most of the flood water was drained.
 A total of 50 jet propulsion devices and more than 70 water pumps were built to dump water into the sea, and nearby army facilities provided vehicles and personnel for rescue efforts.
 Many homes were also moved to avoid damages from further flooding.
 Around 897,000 farm animals were evacuated; 14,000 animals received medical attention, and 480,000 kg of animal feed were supplied.

 Agricultural Research Development Agency (ARDA)

 Thailand's Prasang, Chai Buri, and Vieng-Sra districts received emergency assistance from ARDA Thailand.
 Initial evaluations by Phuket Mission Hospital revealed that food and water were the most crucial requirements of the impacted populations.
 ARDA Thailand and Phuket Mission Hospital declared that they would distribute food help to the following areas: Sai Khueng, Prasang District; Songprak, Chai Buri District; and Tung Luang, Vieng Sra District.
-The response was divided into two distributions and staged.
-The first distribution was made to 218 households in Prasang & Chaiburi Districts, while the second was to 260 families in Vieng-Sra District.
+The response was divided into two phases of distribution.
+The first distribution of aid was made to 218 households in Prasang & Chaiburi Districts, while the second was to 260 families in Vieng-Sra District.
 Working with the Mission Hospital and local authorities, the locations chosen for ARDA involvement were determined by narrowing down the sub-districts and following villages most affected by floods.
 Village leaders of the pre-selected communities recommended families to get assistance based on their assessment of whose dwellings were in the poorest locations, and their selection of the most deserving candidates.